ufjschool/ob-s14/drafts/first/Psychics.md

 “A variety of experiments have shown that the energy fields do either attract or repel one another,” he said.
 “They have a sort of electromagnetic quality to them.”

 These energy fields can also rub off onto other things and other people.
 Every interaction between an aura and a physical object can result in a sort of psychic residue of the person being left on that object.
 Nichols said that’s what causes most hauntings: people who previously lived in a place have left their impressions on the building itself.
-This means people who claim to be energy readers can tell a lot of things about their subjects which would seem almost impossible to know; everything someone does leaves a mark on them.
+This means people who claim to be energy readers can tell a lot of things about their subjects which would seem almost impossible to know.
+Everything someone does leaves a mark on them.

 There is also the chance that mediums, who claim to speak to the dead, are merely reading the imprints of the deceased persons on the client.